kyma-project/api-gateway/docs/user/tutorials/01-30-set-up-mtls-gateway.md

 1. Create a DNS Entry and generate a wildcard certificate.

     > [!NOTE]
-    > How to perform this step varies significantly based on the configuration of a hyperscaler.
-Always consult the official documentation of each cloud service.
+    > How to perform this step heavily depends on the configuration of a hyperscaler.
+Always consult the official documentation of each cloud service provider.

     For Gardener shoot clusters, follow [Set Up a Custom Domain For a Workload](01-10-setup-custom-domain-for-workload.md).